Chapter 20: Four Children

 “Her name,” Maren said.
 “Get her name before you put her in a vehicle.”

 The agent nodded.
-A social worker came forward — young, maybe twenty-six, winter coat over a lanyard — and crouched beside the girl with the particular gentleness of someone who had been trained but not yet broken by the training.
+A social worker came forward — young, maybe twenty-six, winter coat over a lanyard — and crouched beside the girl with the careful gentleness of someone who had been trained but not yet broken by the training.

 Rook didn’t move until the girl’s fingers released her fur.
 Then she stood, shook once, and crossed the driveway to Hank.